 - Unlimited data (3G/4G speeds up to 2.5GB)

 All on 3G (with some 4G LTE) and all for just $25/month!
 (Virgin has since raised the price to $35 per month, so this is no longer quite the screaming deal it was when I first wrote this post)

 For young professionals, this plan is seemingly brilliant and flawless.
-I find myself using cell phones less and less these days, which is why I went with Net10 prepaid (you can check out my Net10 review) to limit my cell phone bill to just $15/month and have been looking at Tracfone to take it even lower (you can also check out my Tracfone review).
+I find myself using cell phones less and less these days, which is why I went with Tracfone prepaid (you can check out my Tracfone review) to limit my cell phone bill to just $6.67/month.

 When I first discovered the Beyond Talk Virgin Mobile plan, I was super excited.
 I thought to myself, “wow, I can move to a smart phone and get unlimited data for just $25.
 Finally, a plan that caters to exactly how I want to use a phone – unlimited data and text messaging, and a decent amount of minutes each month that I probably won’t use up.”

 In the time since I originally wrote this article, Virgin Mobile has come a long ways.
 It used to be that the cheapest smartphone you could buy that you could reasonably use data on was around $100.
 Now, Virgin has a few different Android offerings in the $35 – $75 range.

 If you go with Virgin Mobile’s Beyond Talk, note that you should calculate how much your plan really costs once you distribute out the cost of the phone per month.
 If you figure two years of life on a phone (lengthy these days), a $300 phone equates to an extra $12.50 per month vs. a free contracted phone from other providers.